-Natomas Unified School District's electric school buses have helped save money on fuel and maintenance costs.
+Eureka City School's electric school buses have helped save money on fuel and maintenance costs.
 The new buses have also improved the health of students by reducing their exposure to toxic air contaminants.
-Natomas Unified recommends school districts across the state replace their old diesel-polluting school buses with clean, all-electric school buses.
+Eureka City Schools recommends school districts across the state to replace their old diesel-polluting school buses with clean, all-electric school buses.